-Quick Tip: Keep Cut Flowers Fresh Longer
+6 Ways to Keep Cut Flowers Fresh Longer

-Although there's no fountain of youth for cut flowers, you can boost their longevity with these uncomplicated, time-tested tips.
+Although there's no fountain of youth for fresh cut flowers, there are a few clever ways you can keep your bouquets blooming.

 Clipping flowers from your garden?
-Try to do so early in the morning, before the heat of day saps any vigor from the blooms.
+Try to do so early in the morning, before the heat of day saps vigor from the blooms.
 Along with your pruner, remember to bring a bucket of tepid water.
 As you cut each flower, place it into the bath so as to prevent the end of the stem from drying out and sealing off.